google/Chrome.Docs/m47/Window.requestIdleCallback.md

 ### Returns

-An unsighned long integer that can be used to cancle the callback using the [cancelIdleCallback()](Window.cancelIdleCallback.md) method.
+An unsigned long integer that can be used to cancel the callback using the [cancelIdleCallback()](Window.cancelIdleCallback.md) method.

 ### Parameters